davidglenntech/azure-network-protocols/README.md

 - From PowerShell, type `ipconfig /displaydns`, the ENTER.
   - _You should see many domain names to other websites with information below them._
-  - _The saved data here allows your system to remember information a website that was already visited without and have access to it without making requesting for new info._
+  - _The saved data here allows your system to remember information about a website that was already visited and have access to it without making requests for new info._
 <p align="center">
 <img src="https://i.imgur.com/dLrnksv.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>